zenzjtech/vscode-utilities/README.md

 ### 🧭 S-expression Navigation and Selection (Emacs-like)

-The extension provides Emacs-like S-expression navigation and selection commands with enhanced visual feedback:
+The extension provides Emacs-like S-expression navigation, selection, and transposition commands with enhanced visual feedback:

 #### Navigation Commands
 - **Forward S-expression**: Navigate to the end of the next balanced expression